Necl0/Necl0/README.md

 ### Hey, I'm Josiah, a 14 year old Machine Learning enthusiast! 👋

-➵ I'm quite proficient at Python and am exploring the vast world of ML/AI right now :)
+📖 I'm quite proficient at Python and am exploring the vast world of ML/AI right now :)

-➵ I'm taking a deep dive into the world of Linear Algebra and Multivariable calculus - it's been a wonderful odyssey so far!
+👀 I'm exploring the vast and breathtaking world of Linear Algebra and Multivariable calculus - it's been a wonderful odyssey so far!

-➵ If you want to contact me, message me on Discord @Necloremius#5056
+📫 If you want to contact me, message me on Discord @Necloremius#5056 or email me at josmo314@gmail.com

-➵ I'm beginning to write Medium articles, so go check those out @https://neclo.hashnode.dev/, and feel free to subscribe to me!
+🖋️ I'm beginning to write Medium articles, so go check those out @https://neclo.hashnode.dev/, and feel free to subscribe to me!